-Crock Pot Chicken Noodle Soup is a healthy, comfort food recipe that everyone needs in their life.
-Filled with tender chunks of chicken, vegetables, and rich broth, this easy recipe is the best chicken noodle soup you will ever eat!
+Slow Cooker Chicken Noodle Soup is a healthy, comfort food recipe that everyone needs in their life.
+Filled with tender chicken, vegetables, fresh herbs, and rich broth, this easy recipe is the best chicken noodle soup you will ever eat!
+Just like grandma makes.

 That first spoonful of this rich broth-based soup is all you need to begin feeling better again.
-If you are like us, and most people we know, there is nothing as good as a rich chicken noodle soup when you are under the weather.
+If you are like us, and most people we know, there is nothing as good as a rich homemade chicken noodle soup.

 If you want a soup with a bit more heat, check out our version of Chicken Enchilada Verde Soup as an alternative.